waynejr2/MajorDisasterAirlines/README.md

-# MajorDisasterAirlines ✈️
+# Major Disaster Airlines ✈️

+## Collaborators
+#### Juanito Herrera, Rami Chaar, Kelvin Martinez, and Wayne Rasmussen
-CSUN Spring22' Major Disaster Airlines Reservation System for COMP 380(Introduction to Software Engineering)
+CSUN Spring 2022 COMP 380 (Introduction to Software Engineering)
+##

 ### Program Description
 This program allows a client to book a flight using our flight reservation system software!

-### Program Description
+### Learning Outcomes
-Collaborators:Juanito Herrera, Rami Chaar, Kelvin Martinez, and Wayne Rasmussen
+  - Building, Desigining, and Testing an Interacteractive Program
+  - Using a database for airports, flights, and user managment
+  - ...

+### Langauges and Technologies
+  - Java, JavaSwing, and JavaFX
+  - IntelliJ
+  - Version Control - Git & Github
+  - Database managment using MySQL Workbench

 ### Creating a Reservation